 Humic Substances in soil organic matter

 Soil Organic Matter is the organic matter from cadavers or living bodies' excreta in the soil.
-Soil Organic Matter is a kind of macromolecular substance with very complex structure.
+Soil Organic Matter is a kind of macromolecular substance with a very complex structure.
 Under the coordination of microorganisms, there is another biochemical process in the soil, that is, the synthesis of some small molecule organic matter into a more complex macromolecular organic matter - humic substances.
-It's so-called humification process.
+It's the so-called humification process.

-Leonardite is the most abundant resources with humic acid so far.
+Leonardite is the most abundant resource with humic acid so far.
 It is the product of plant and animal residues after tens of millions of years of natural humification in the crust sedimentary layer.
 The fuel value of Leonardite is low, but it is an excellent humic acid resource.
 It has been calculated that the bioactivity of humic acid in some leonardite is 5 times higher than that of organic humic acid substances from other sources.